yamatt/blog/content/blog/phishing-simulations-and-culture.md

 We should be looking at ways of reducing that fear, and increasing trust.
 Allowing people to come forward with concerns about their e-mail.
 Not having a distrustful relationship with their Cyber Security that are supposed to be helping them.

 Let's allow people to make mistakes, and give them the clarity of thought to idenify the mistake and learn from it.
-Not telling them off a whiff of something going wrong.
+Not telling them off a the chance of something going wrong.